-With every Vote Early Day celebration, we want to help as many voters as possible take measurable steps toward casting their ballot in a fun and engaging atmosphere.
+The goal of every Vote Early Day celebration is to help as many voters as possible take measurable steps toward casting their ballot in a fun and engaging atmosphere.
 We encourage everyone to celebrate in a way that best fits the needs of their friends, family, and community.
-This guide will help provide some inspiration and suggestions for outreach ideas, but how you celebrate is totally up to you!
+This guide will help provide some inspiration and suggestions for outreach ideas, but how you celebrate is up to you!

 Celebrate through Social Media Outreach